iamprem/goodrive/README.md

 GooDrive
 ========

 GooDrive is trying to be the **most functional Google Drive Client** available today for linux.
-I'm an amateur programmer and i believe i've learnt a lot while coding this application.
 We already have few Google Drive client programs([Grive](https://github.com/Grive/grive), [Grive2](https://github.com/vitalif/grive2), [GoogleDriveJavaClient] (https://github.com/edgefox/GoogleDriveJavaClient)) written for linux by great programmers and they definitely inspired me a lot.
 The reason i started this project is, I found that existing Google Drive clients lack key features and those are not supported by the developers recently and also it is very unlikely to see an official version of Google Drive client on linux any time soon.